 We submitted a manuscript titled "optical properties of laser-dressed matter".
 In it, we introduce a generalized theory for the optical properties of matter driven far from equilibrium by light (i.e. laser-dressed matter), and use it to reveal some striking phenomena of the optical absorption properties of semiconductors driven by non-resonant light.
 Check it out!

 My work on quantum dynamics, decoherence and non-equilibrium properties of molecules and nanoscale materials is recognized by ACS as the PHYS Young Investigator Award.
 Thank Ignacio and Sonya for their letters, and the ACS PHYS committee for their efforts and time! http://www.sas.rochester.edu/chm/news-events/news/2018-06-18-gu-acs-phys-award.html

 The book " Molecular Excitation Dynamics and Relaxation" by Valkunas, Abramavicius and Mancal gives an excellent introduction to electronic excitations in molecular systems and associated optical phenomena.

+We (W. Hu, B. Gu, I. Franco) published a paper in J Chem Phys titled "Lessons on electronic decoherence in molecules from exact modeling".
 In this paper, we use exact numerical methods to investigate the electronic decoherence in molecules and provides answers to several fundamental questions in decoherence study.

 We publish a paper to J. Phys.
 Chem.
 Lett. that generalizes the theory for the electronic decoherence timescale.
 The theory offers a rigorous understanding of early time electronic decoherence and revealed that electronic transitions among diabatic states can play an important role in the decoherence dynamics.